Portable, dynamically linked packages on Linux

 for Nix,/home/linuxbrew/.linuxbrew

 for Homebrew), but that’s just not an option if we want everything to work rootlessly.
 So we need to make everything portable so it works from anywhere on the filesystem - Brioche should be able to package software that uses glibc.
 The obvious option would be to just use musl libc for everything, which makes it easier to do fully static builds.
 The problem is musl isn’t a drop-in replacement for glibc: as an example, musl’s DNS resolution trips people up.
-I really wanted to support packages that wanted or needed to use glibc (Update: ifreund pointed out that musl now support TCP DNS fallback!
+I really wanted to support packages that wanted or needed to use glibc (Update: ifreund pointed out that musl now supports TCP DNS fallback!
 There are still differences from glibc, so it still won’t work for programs that depend on glibc-specific behavior)

 - Brioche packages shouldn’t use containers at runtime. snap, Flatpak, and AppImage all already use containers for packages, but I wanted to kick Brioche off with a focus on developer-facing CLI tools— things that would be more awkward to try and use from a containerized environment.
 Since containers have their own view of the filesystem, using tools like